secretuniversity/secret-counter-vuejs-box/README.md

 ### Gitpod Workspace

-When using the Gitpod workspace, prepend the port number to the gitpod url.
-If the workspace is at `https://secretunive-secretboxvi-zyc1kppqbvk.ws-us69.gitpod.io`, then you can connect to the LCD service at `https://1317-secretunive-secretboxvi-zyc1kppqbvk.ws-us69.gitpod.io`.
+When using the Gitpod workspace, prepend the port number to the Gitpod URL.

+For example, if the workspace is at `https://secretunive-secretboxvi-zyc1kppqbvk.ws-us69.gitpod.io`, then you can connect to the LCD service at `https://1317-secretunive-secretboxvi-zyc1kppqbvk.ws-us69.gitpod.io`.